 Anesthesiologists are part of your medical team, just like doctors and surgeons, and they are required to provide you with a standard level of care.
 No matter how major or minor your procedure is, if there is anesthesia involved, there is a level of risk that needs to be considered.

-If you or a loved one have been injured as a result of anesthesia errors, you are urged to contact the Indianapolis Medical Malpractice Attorneys of Wilson Kehoe Winingham.
-The lawyers at WKW can help you get the compensation you deserve.
+If you or a loved one have been injured as a result of anesthesia errors, you are urged to contact the attorneys of Wilson Kehoe Winingham.
+An experienced Indianapolis medical malpractice lawyer at WKW can help you get the compensation you deserve.
 Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.